laiamp/NASA-SPACEAPP-2024/README.md

-Certainly!
-Here’s the updated README with the changes you requested:

----

 # NASA Space Apps 2024: Leveraging Earth Observation Data for Informed Agricultural Decision-Making

 ### WebApp: Farm Management System for Smarter Farming Decisions